carmelopaz0708/git_help/README.md

 #### git status

-Cross-checks your git commit version with the remote repository for version changes.
+Tracks version changes to the file or repository.

 #### git add *directory*